Lucas County, Ohio

 Eventually the county would like to engage the hospitals in the area, with the hope that a partnership could reduce emergency room use and hospital admissions among high-utilizers.
 One of the largest hospitals in the county recently moved into the downtown area of Toledo from a suburban setting, giving it a firsthand look at homelessness and the needs of the frequent utilizer population.
 The move may be a window of opportunity for Lucas County to engage the hospital in this process because the homeless population has a direct impact on the hospital’s day-to-day business operations.
 Additionally, the CJCC is looking at engaging the Hospital Council of Northwest Ohio, which is a regional association that provides collaborative opportunities for its hospital and health care members and community partners to improve health and well-being among the region’s residents.
 The county believes that if hospital leadership is on board with identifying and diverting high utilizers, it may be easier to have discussions related to data-sharing and the Health Insurance Portability and Accountability Act (HIPAA).

-Moving Forward and Advancing Opportunities
+Moving Forward and Advancing New Ideas

 A priority for Lucas County is the development of a deflection center for people with behavioral health needs who might otherwise end up in the justice system.
 The county is currently seeking funding for completion of this center and hopes to open it in 2019, but already has in place a host of services to meet individuals’ various mental health needs.
 Resources include an urgent care center for psychiatric services and a crisis stabilization center.
 LCMHRSB funds the psychiatric urgent care center, which is open 10 hours a day, and center clinicians can prescribe medication to individuals when necessary.
 The county anticipates that engaging more people in treatment and services will decrease the use of jail when someone is in crisis and therefore help reduce the jail population overall.